21buckets/F5PowerShell/README.md

 The function compares what is currently set on the F5 to reduce the amount of change required, meaning it will only modify the required changes each time it is executed.

-The functions are written for a specific use case where the provided list of URL categories was provided in a format that could not be changed.
+The functions are written for a specific use case where the provided list of URL categories was in a format that could not be changed by me.
 To make this more flexible, there is a separate function "Convert-InputURLCategoriesToHash" that converts the input data to a hash table for easier manipulation.

 At some stage I might make this into a larger F5 utilities PowerShell Module, but for now it is just a set of functions